-Research banner tables allow researchers to visualize how respondents from each answer option responded to all the questions without creating groups and segments for each option.
+Research pivot tables allow researchers to visualize how respondents from each answer option responded to all the questions without creating groups and segments for each option.
 The question that you use to segment the rest of the survey is referred to as the pivot question.

-Researchers use banner tables for the following:
+Researchers use pivot tables for the following:

 Pivot tables are advantageous as they expand a researcher’s research capabilities by helping them gain more precise insights from their research data.
 Here are some more advantages of using pivot tables: